kslg/elite-rides/README.md

 I've added `meta data` and a `title` to the base.html page.
 This helps Search engines like Google when looking for matches based on what the user searches for.

 I added a `description`, `keywords` and `author`.
-Search Engines will display the title and description information in their search results.
+Search Engines will display the title and description information in user's search results.

 ## Internal and External Links and SEO

-Social links contain the `rel="noopener"` attribute, which tells search engines not to include these links when it looks at our search engine ranking.
+Social links contain the `rel="noopener"` attribute, which tells search engines not to include these links when it looks at the search engine ranking for the site.

 ## Sitemap XML
 I've create a xml sitemap which is a file that lists a website’s important page urls, making sure that search engines can crawl, or navigate, through them.
 It also helps search engines  understand the website structure.